-6 Diabetes: Australian facts, Diabetes deaths - Australian Institute of Health and Welfare (aihw.gov.au)
+&lt;sup>6 Diabetes: Australian facts, Diabetes deaths - Australian Institute of Health and Welfare (aihw.gov.au)

-7 Diabetes: Australian facts, Type 1 diabetes - Australian Institute of Health and Welfare (aihw.gov.au)
+&lt;sup>7 Diabetes: Australian facts, Type 1 diabetes - Australian Institute of Health and Welfare (aihw.gov.au)

-8 Practice Incentives Program Quality Improvement Measures - Technical Specifications (health.gov.au)
+Practice Incentives Program Quality Improvement Measures - Technical Specifications (health.gov.au)

-9 Diabetes: Australian facts, Type 2 diabetes - Australian Institute of Health and Welfare (aihw.gov.au)
+&lt;sup>9 Diabetes: Australian facts, Type 2 diabetes - Australian Institute of Health and Welfare (aihw.gov.au)

-10 HbA1c for Diagnosis of Diabetes Mellitus (May 2023) - Australian Diabetes Society
+&lt;sup>10 HbA1c for Diagnosis of Diabetes Mellitus (May 2023) - Australian Diabetes Society

-11 Practice Incentives Program Quality Improvement Measures - Technical Specifications (health.gov.au)
+&lt;sup>11 Practice Incentives Program Quality Improvement Measures - Technical Specifications (health.gov.au)

-12 AIHW - Diabetes: Australian facts, Diabetes-related complications
+AIHW - Diabetes: Australian facts, Diabetes-related complications

-13 HbA1c for Diagnosis of Diabetes Mellitus (May 2023) - Australian Diabetes Society
+&lt;sup>13 HbA1c for Diagnosis of Diabetes Mellitus (May 2023) - Australian Diabetes Society

-14 AIHW - Determinants of health for First Nations people
+&lt;sup>14 AIHW - Determinants of health for First Nations people

-HbA1c res sult recorded
+HbA1c result recorded

 Current Quarter Previous Quarter % Change

 Type 1

-Type 2
+Туре 2

 Undefined

-Criteria
+Criteria Patients who have either type 1 or type 2 diabetes and who have had an HbA1c measurement result recorded in the 12 months before the census date.

-Patients who have either type 1 or type 2 diabetes and who have had an HbA1c measurement result recorded in the 12 months before the census date.
+Goal To improve the recording of HbA1c results for patients with either or Type 2 diabetes and categorise patients with an undefined diabeted diagnosis. • • • • • • • • • • • • • • • • • • • •

-To improve the recording of HbA1c results for patients with either Type 1 or Type 2 diabetes and categorise patients with an undefined diabetes diagnosis.
+Measure To identify the number of patients with diabetes and HbA1c recorded and HbA1c recorded in

-To identify the number of patients with diabetes and HbA1c recorded in the past 12 months.
+- 1. Review the following Brisbane South HealthPathways clinical pages: - Diabetes the past 12 months.

-- 1. Review the following Brisbane South HealthPathways clinical pages: - Diabetes - Diabetes Advice - Screening and Diagnosis of Diabetes in Adults - Management of Type 1 Diabetes - Management of Type 2 Diabetes - Diabetes Complications - Diagnosing Diabetes in Children and Adolescents - Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with patient care management: Diabetes - page 242. - 3.
-Also, the RACGP has created a handbook in line with the Australian National Diabetes Strategy 2021-2030 to address diabetes in Australia.
+- Diabetes Advice - Screening and Diagnosis of Diabetes in Adults - Management of Type 1 Diabetes - Management of Type 2 Diabetes - Screening and Diagnosis of Diabetes in Adults - Diabetes Complications - Diagnosing Diabetes in Children and Adolescents - Screening and Diagnosis of Diabetes in Adults - 2.
+Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with preventative strategies: Diabetes page 242. - Also, the RACGP has created a handbook in line with the Australian National Diabetes Strategy 2021-2030 to address diabetes in Australia.
 The Management of Type 2 diabetes: A handbook for general practice has information on prevention methods, assessment guidelines, and managing emergencies. - 4.
 Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records. - 5.
 Check out Brisbane South PHN's approved CPD activity for patients who may need a clinical review for a diagnosis of diabetes.